 Sidney Poitier died on Friday at age 94.
 The Bahamas Prime Minister Philip Davis broke the sad news in a speech broadcast on Facebook

 Sidney Poitier was Born Sidney L. Poitier on February 20, 1927.
 He was a Bahamian-American actor, film director, activist, and ambassador.
-In 1964, Poitier won the Academy Award for Best Actor, becoming the first African American and Bahamian actor to win the award.
+1964, Poitier won the Academy Award for Best Actor, becoming the first African American and Bahamian actor to win the award.
 He received two Academy Award nominations, ten Golden Globes nominations, two Primetime Emmy Awards nominations, six BAFTA nominations, eight Laurel nominations, and one Screen Actors Guild Awards nomination.

 From 1997 to 2007, he was the Bahamian Ambassador to Japan.

-Poitier’s entire family lived in the Bahamas, then still a British colony.
+Poitier’s entire family lived in the Bahamas, which is still a British colony.
 Still, he was born unexpectedly in Miami while they were visiting for the weekend, which automatically granted him U.S. citizenship.
 He grew up in the Bahamas but moved to Miami at age 15 and New York City when he was 16.

 He joined the American Negro Theater, landing his breakthrough film role as a high school student in Blackboard Jungle (1955).
 In 1958, Poitier starred with Tony Curtis as chained-together escaped convicts in The Defiant Ones, which received nine Academy Award nominations.
 Both actors received a nomination for Best Actor, with Poitier’s being the first for a Black actor and a nomination for a BAFTA, which Poitier won.
-In 1964, he won the Academy Award and the Golden Globe Award for Best Actor[4][a] for Lilies of the Field (1963), playing a handyman helping a group of German-speaking nuns build a chapel.
+In 1964, he won the Academy Award and the Golden Globe Award for Best Actor for Lilies of the Field (1963), playing a handyman helping a group of German-speaking nuns build a chapel.

 Poitier also received acclaim for Porgy and Bess (1959), A Raisin in the Sun (1961), and A Patch of Blue (1965).
-He continued to break ground in three successful 1967 films that dealt with race and race relations: To Sir, with Love; Guess Who’s Coming to Dinner and In the Heat of the Night.
+He continued to break ground in three successful 1967 films that dealt with race and race relations: To Sir, with Love; Guess Who’s Coming to Dinner; and In the Heat of the Night.
 He received Golden Globe and British Academy Film Award nominations for his performance in the last film.

 He was the top box-office star of the year in 1968.
 In the 1970s, Poitier also directed various comedy films, including Stir Crazy (1980), starring Richard Pryor and Gene Wilder, among other films.
-After nearly a decade away from acting, he returned to television and film, starring in Shoot to Kill (1988) and Sneakers (1992).
+After nearly a decade of acting, he returned to television and film, starring in Shoot to Kill (1988) and Sneakers (1992).

-His parents were Bahamian farmers who had traveled to the U.S. to sell tomatoes.
+His parents were Bahamian farmers who had travelled to the U.S. to sell tomatoes.
 He was born prematurely on U.S. soil, so he became a U.S. and Bahamas citizen.
 But he was raised in the Bahamas, moving to Miami and then New York when he was 15.

 Poitier’s second marriage, in 1976, was to Canadian actress Joanna Shimkus.
 He had six daughters from his two marriages.